-- Time limits are determined by the specific program and the time length is counted from the first registration for AU doctoral course work.
-Students in the Teaching, Learning and Curriculum department must complete all requirements, including dissertation, within 10 years.
-Students in the Department of Educational and Counseling Psychology must complete all requirements, including dissertation, within seven years.
-Students from the Leadership and Educational Administration department must complete all requirements, including dissertation, within seven years. - · All course work and the comprehensive examination must be completed within 5 years of first registration for AU doctoral course work. - The dissertation must be completed within 7 years of first registration for AU doctoral course work.
+• Time limits are determined by the specific program and the time length is counted from the first registration for AU doctoral

+- course work.
+Students in the Department of Teaching, Learning & Curriculum must complete all requirements, including dissertation, within 10 years.
+Students in the Department of Educational & Counseling Psychology must complete all requirements, including dissertation, within seven years.
+Students from the Department of Leadership must complete all requirements, including dissertation, within seven years. - All course work and the comprehensive examination must be completed within 5 years of first registration for AU doctoral course work. - The dissertation must be completed within 7 years of first registration for AU doctoral course work.